SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 ## Removal of Causes

+- removal
+	-	replacement
+		- hard: replace the physical object
+		- soft: turn on / off it
+	-	repair
+		-	remove a component / interface
+		-	change an attribute
+		-	change the action

 **By changing touchable physical objects** to remove causes.
 - ==This removal means that the object is present here.==
 - ==To avoid its presentation is prevention.==